MicrosoftDocs/microsoft-365-community/Community/using-shared-channels-for-internal-collaboration.md

 - Fewer Teams that must be made Public, or that require inviting huge swaths of the organization as users
 - Single Source of Truth
 - Better retention of knowledge and simpler knowledge management
-- Better visibility and �findability� of important information
+- Better visibility and 'findability' of important information

 ## Potential Challenges